Roy Bittan: Life and career

-Bittan was born in Queens, New York and is Jewish.
+Bittan was born in the Queens borough of New York City and is Jewish.
 He is a longtime member of Bruce Springsteen's E Street Band and has performed on the majority of Springsteen's albums, beginning with Born to Run (1975).
 In Springsteen's band introductions, Bittan's "Professor" moniker was given because (supposedly) he was the only member of the group with a college degree.
 Bittan provided backing vocals for the song Thunder Road, along with Steven Van Zandt and Mike Appel.
-His voice is also featured slightly on the vocal weaving in "Out in the Street".
-However, from the Born in the U.S.A.
-Tour on, his voice was no longer used.
 When Springsteen decided to break his connection with the E Street Band in 1989, Bittan was the only member he retained.

 With the E Street Band, Bittan uses a Yamaha grand piano, preferring the bright sound to cut through the group's sound compared with other acoustic models.
 He has also been known to use Yamaha, Korg and Kurzweil keyboards as part of his live rig.
 Bittan is an avid accordion player, which was a skill he seldom used with the E Street Band until he played "American Land" as the closing number on the 2007–2008 Magic Tour and later played the instrument on "4th of July, Asbury Park (Sandy)" after the death of bandmate Danny Federici.

 Aside from his membership in the E Street Band, Bittan has worked as a session musician for singer-songwriters and rock and pop artists, including Bonnie Tyler, Jon Bon Jovi, David Bowie, Jackson Browne, Lucinda Williams, Tracy Chapman, Chicago, Catie Curtis, Dire Straits, Bob Dylan, Peter Gabriel, Ian Hunter, Meat Loaf, Stevie Nicks, Bob Seger, Lou Reed, Celine Dion, Nelly Furtado, Patty Smyth, and Jim Steinman.